Durian mooncakes in Singapore

 In Singapore, there’s durian season, and then there’s mooncake season.
 But if Hannah Montana taught us anything when we were younger, it’s that we can truly get the best of both worlds.

-If you’re over lotus paste and gunning for durian mooncakes this mid-autumn season, here are 13 places that will have all your D24 and Mao Shan Wang cravings sorted.
+If you’re over lotus paste and gunning for durian mooncakes this Mid-Autumn Festival, here are the best places that will have all your D24 and Mao Shan Wang cravings sorted.

 1. Golden Moments – Truffle MSW mooncake with real gold